 The noise of the music attracted the children: congregating round the door and under the window, some, more curious than the rest, muscled themselves on to the sill to peer through and to feed their gazes on the strange spectacle of the two musicians, tiny Mrs Jike stretching and pressing her instrument, buxom Mrs Scodger, puffing, pushing and pulling on the brass, between them managing to arouse the suspicion in a chance auditor that the tune they were playing was ‘Whiter than the Snow’, a hymn of which the mission was inordinately fond (pp.58-9).

 The novel does not encourage admiration of the musicianship of Mrs Scodger or Mrs Jike, and the play carries that over to Mrs Jike at least, though in ways that make good dramatic sense in the scenes where the two songs feature.
 The hymn is correctly known as ‘Whiter Than Snow’, and dates from 1872 (words by James Nicholson, melody by William Gustav Fischer, both of whom contributed to Evangelical Revivalism in the US).
 (2) It seems likely that this might have been the hymn performed before the séance in the play by Mrs Bull, Mrs Dorbell and Mrs Jike.
 I am not sure whether Greenwood forgot in the novel that he had earlier said that Mrs Jike played the concertina (p.37) rather than the accordion (p.58) or whether she is an equally uncertain performer on both instruments.
-They are related in that both are free-reed instruments, and were mass-produced from the nineteenth century onwards, and often available second-hand therefore for less well-off musicians, but they look rather different, sound rather different, and are played in somewhat different ways.
+They are related in that both are free-reed instruments (where air is passed through a series of fixed-pitch vibrating reeds each in a small frame, usually made in modern instruments from brass) and were mass-produced from the nineteenth century onwards, and often available second-hand therefore for less well-off musicians, but they look rather different, sound rather different, and are played in somewhat different ways.
 There have been many types of concertina and accordion, but the images below show the main differences in appearance – the first is a concertina, the second a button accordion, the third a piano accordion and the final image shows a splendid collection of concertinas and accordions (all images are free to share and are provided by the Wikipedia entries on concertinas and accordions – for full details see: https://en.wikipedia.org/wiki/Concertina and https://en.wikipedia.org/wiki/Accordion ).

 Below is the best I can currently do to guess at what the Love on the Dole folk-song might have been like.
 I have found it impossible to fit the almost completely different lyrics of this song to the St Edward Island ‘Drive Dull Care Away’ tune, so have improvised a possible tune to go with these lyrics.
 It ends up as a rather generic ‘folk song’ but is perhaps better than nothing in the absence of any known recordings or clear identification of these lyrics or a tune for them (sung and recorded by the author on 26 January 2024 – if I find something better I’ll willingly replace this . . .).